NEWS

 The current standard of care for septic shock patients is limited to anti-infectives, administration of vasopressors, fluids and supportive care.

-With a biomarker-guided approach utilizing Adrenomedullin as a diagnostic marker and therapeutic target, Adrecizumab addresses the loss of vascular integrity to reduce vascular leakage, restore hemodynamic stability and consequently improve organ function and reduce mortality.
+With a biomarker-guided approach utilizing Adrenomedullin as a diagnostic marker and therapeutic target, Enibarcimab addresses the loss of vascular integrity to reduce vascular leakage, restore hemodynamic stability and consequently improve organ function and reduce mortality.

 COVID-19